Luma Logo

 • Lost passport requiring consular support and potential flight rebooking

-LUMA supports travellers with Medipro in-house medical guidance, regional hospital networks across Southeast Asia, direct billing support where applicable, and motorbike accident coverage.
-Get a quote at lumatravel.com before your trip.
+LUMA Travel supports travellers with Medipro in-house medical guidance, on-ground teams, regional hospital networks across Southeast Asia, and direct billing where applicable.
+Together, they help travellers make informed medical decisions and navigate unexpected situations while they are still on the trip.

 Frequently Asked Questions